Trenches and craters scar the surface of Monte Grappa

 Evening is my favorite time.
 The tourists have all gone down the mountain; the sun gilds the distant peaks in the west, which look like islands rising from a quiet sea.
 The steep valleys are already deep in shadow, the air grows chill, and an immense silence and profound peace descend upon the mountain.
 The world below ceases to exist.
 There are only the mountains, mists, and pastures, clouds and sky, golden light...and the spirits of those who rest eternally in this hallowed ground.

 In World War I the Italians were engaged in a deadly struggle against the invading Austrians, who had routed them at Caporetto and were poised to invade the Veneto plains.
 If they had succeeded, Italy would have been lost.
 The Italian army regrouped and prepared for its heroic last stand along the Piave River and the adjacent mountain massif--Monte Grappa--which they had transformed into a fortress, with tunnels, bunkers, trenches, and gun emplacements blasted from solid rock (they can still be seen and explored today).
 Every Italian citizen joined in the effort, contributing whatever they could to help their soldiers.
 The troops fought numerous battles, first defensive, then taking the offensive and repelling the invaders forever.
 The monument and ossuary on Cima Grappa are a testament of the tragic cost: there lie the bones of and 10,295 Austro-Hungarians who never came down from the mountain.
-The remains of many others continue to be discovered--thirteen of them in 2019 alone--along with their helmets, uniforms, boots, canteens, weapons, and sometimes, ID tags. • Click here to see photo albums of mountain warfare in WWI. • Click here to read an excellent in-depth article about the battles on Monte Grappa. • Click here to read more about the city of Bassano del Grappa, at the foot of the mountain.
+The remains of many others continue to be discovered--thirteen of them in 2019 alone--along with their helmets, uniforms, boots, canteens, weapons, and sometimes, ID tags. • to see photo albums of mountain warfare in WWI. • to read an excellent in-depth article about the battles on Monte Grappa.

-The Madonna was hit by a shell and damaged, but the soldiers saved the beloved statue.
-It was restored and continues to watch over the mountain top.
+The Madonna was hit by a shell and damaged, but the soldiers saved the beloved statue, which was restored, and it continues to watch over the mountain top.

 Read my CyclingNews article